DakshataGajendran/Hospital-Management-System/README.md

 # RESULT
 Thus , the project to develop Hospital Management system was developed using star UML Software is done successfully

-Thus the project to develop Hospital Management system was developed using Star UML Software is done successfully.